Experience-Monks/jam3-lesson-asyncjs/lessons/2-Node style callbacks/index.md

 ### Method 3: Promises

 Promises will be discussed later on again.
-But here's how you would implement the example with promises:
+But here's how you would implement the example with promises with the simplest way possible.
+A better way will be discussed later:
 ```javascript
 var promise = require('bluebird');